Shanghai is the largest city proper in the entire world. It’s a global city and a major financial center that attracts expats from all over the world.

 “Do your research!!

-Also, be prepared to spend a fair amount of money in your first few weeks here.
+Also, be prepared to spend a fair amount of money in your first few weeks of living in Shanghai.
 Generally, apartments require one month rent deposit, and then two months rent in advance (most landlords require two or three months rent at a time).